gleberphant/CS50SQL_FinalProject/DESIGN.md

     - `rooms_reservations` : to show all rooms reservations

 - **TRIGGERS**
-    - `update_time_account`: when a client reserve a room, substract the total of hour from time account of the client
+    - `update_time_account`: when a client reserve a room, substract the reserve hour from time balance of the client if time reserved is less than time balance of the client.
     - `create_time_account`: when insert a new client, create a time_account associated

 - **FUNCTIONS**